 Not an LPN?

-There will be two LPN-to-RN Bridge cohorts offered in the spring.
-An Online section and the other will be a seated section.
-Each cohort will consist of 15 available seats and offers of acceptance will be based on a competitive ranking score.
-If admission eligibility is maintained, students may reapply if not selected the first time.
+There will be two LPN-to-RN Bridge cohorts offered each application cycle, spring and summer/fall.
+Each cohort will consist of 30 available seats, seated and online sections.
+Offers of acceptance will be based on a competitive ranking score.
+If admission eligibility is maintained, and students still interested they may reapply if not selected the first time.

-Students accepted into the online LPN Bridge cohort will be required to come to the MSU-West Plains campus three times during the program – once at the beginning of the program and potentially once in the summer and the last would be for NCLEX review at the end of the program.
-All clinicals will be self-scheduled by the student with a preceptor at an approved facility in Missouri nearest the student.
+Students accepted into the online LPN-to-RN Bridge cohort will be required to come to the MSU-West Plains campus two (2) times during the program – once at the beginning of the program and potentially once in the summer, if BIO 210 - Elements of Microbiology is needed.
+All clinicals will be self-scheduled by the student with a preceptor at an approved facility nearest the student.

 The program course requirements are shown below.
 The 65-credit hour program consists of courses in liberal arts, science and nursing.
 LPNs will receive 15 additional credit hours for NUR 100 and NUR 101.
 The nursing courses include lecture and on-campus simulation laboratory experiences, along with relevant clinical practicums provided at health care facilities located in Missouri and northern Arkansas.